A NUMA-Aware Provably-Efficient Task-Parallel Platform Based on the Work-First Principle

-\figref{code-numaws} shows \NUMAWS's modifications to work stealing to incorporate these mechanisms, which we explain in details next.
-Compared to the scheduler in Cilk Plus, \NUMAWS may perform additional operations when executing a nontrivial sync (\lirefs{syncpush1}{syncpush2}), inside the scheduling loop (\lirefs{parentpush1}{mailbox2}), and it uses a modified stealing protocol (\liref{biased-steals}).
-The operations performed on a spawn and a spawn returning are the same as shown in \figref{code-cilkplus}, which we do not repeat here.
+\figref{code-numaws} shows \NUMAWS's modifications to work stealing to incorporate these mechanisms, which we explain in detail next.
+Compared to the Cilk Plus scheduler, \NUMAWS may perform additional operations when executing a nontrivial sync (\lirefs{syncpush1}{syncpush2}), inside the scheduling loop (\lirefs{parentpush1}{mailbox2}), and it uses a modified stealing protocol (\liref{biased-steals}).
+The operations performed on a spawn and a spawn returning are the same as shown in \figref{code-cilkplus}, so we do not repeat them here.

-If the runtime performs work pushing indiscriminately, the overhead incurred by work pushing would be on the work term ($\work$) instead of on the span term.
-Such overhead includes doing extra operations that do no advance towards finishing the computation and synchronizing with the \defn{receiving} worker (i.e., worker to push work to), which would result a work inefficient runtime.
+If the runtime performs work pushing indiscriminately, the overhead incurred by work pushing would be on the work term instead of on the span term.
+Such overhead includes doing extra operations that do not advance towards finishing the computation and synchronizing with the \defn{receiving} worker (i.e., worker to push work to), which would result a work inefficient runtime.

 Instead in \NUMAWS, work pushing only occurs when a worker is handling a full frame.
 Recall from \secref{motivation} that, the data structures in the Cilk Plus runtime are organized in accordance to the work-first principle: a frame is either a shadow frame that has never been stolen before, or a full frame that has been stolen successfully in the past and can contain actual parallelism underneath (i.e., may have outstanding spawned children executing on different workers).
-Specifically, a worker only performs work-pushing in the following scenarios: \begin{closeitemize} \item A worker executes a non-trivial \sync successfully, and the synched full frame is earmarked for a different socket (\lirefs{syncpush1}{syncpush2}).
+Specifically, a worker only performs work-pushing in the following scenarios: \begin{closeitemize} \item A worker executes a non-trivial \sync successfully, and the synched full frame is earmarked for a different socket via its locality hint (\lirefs{syncpush1}{syncpush2}).

 \item A worker returns from a spawned child, whose parent had executed a nontrivial \sync unsuccessfully and therefore is suspended.
 The returning child is the last spawned child returning, and thus the parent is ready to be resumed at the continuation of \sync, but the parent is earmarked for a different socket (\lirefs{parentpush1}{parentpush2}).